 - You decline pre-paid gas and refill the tank when you return the car.
 Use GasBuddy to find the cheapest station closest to the rental car location before returning the car.
 (Get a receipt in case the rental car company tries to charge you later.)
 The giant caveat with this option is that if you forget to refill the tank, they will charge you a huge per-gallon fee.
 Rental companies often charge up to three times the local price for every gallon needed to fill the returned rental.
 It's imperative that you don't forget to refill the tank.
 Set a reminder on your phone, put a sign on your dashboard, whatever it takes.

-Rental companies keep careful track of any damages to their fleet, but sometimes hard-to-see damages don't get reported.
+Rental car companies keep careful track of any damages to their fleet, but sometimes hard-to-see damages don't get reported immediately.
 If you sign an agreement upon pickup saying that that the car didn't have damage, you can be held responsible if the damage is discovered later when you return the car.
 There are countless horror stories of renters who get saddled with huge damage bills and claims on their primary insurance with little recourse.

-3. Car Rental Insurance
+Why Car Rental Insurance is a Ripoff

-Rental companies love add-ons.
+Rental companies just love add-ons.
 These fees rake in extra revenue that is practically all margin.
 Two major add-on culprits?
 GPS devices and toll transponders.

 Remember GPS devices—those clunky contraptions that sat on the car dashboard until they skidded off into your lap during a speedy turn?
 Rental car companies still rent GPS systems to customers who still haven't figured out that smartphone apps will let them navigate for free.

 Car rental companies will offer toll transponders for electronic toll billing programs such as E-ZPass or FasTrak—at a healthy mark-up for themselves.
 The good news is that you can easily avoid paying rental car toll surcharges with a little bit of advance planning.
 If you've got a transponder that is valid where you'll be driving, you can pack it and use it on your trip.

 You've booked a car and you've locked in a $25-off coupon.
 You're all set, right?
 Think again.
-Rental car companies use dynamic pricing, meaning that rates are constantly changing.
-Check back in a day or a week or a month and you might find a completely different rate.
-It's enough to drive an average person crazy booking and rebooking.
+Rental car companies typically use dynamic pricing, meaning that rates are constantly changing.
+Ask AutoSlash for a quote and we'll automatically search for and apply all publicly available coupon codes plus any other available discounts based on memberships you hold in programs such as Costco or AAA.

-AutoSlash offers free price protection on your rental.
-Book with us and we'll automatically search for and apply all publicly available coupon codes plus any other available discounts based on memberships in programs such as Costco or AAA.
-Better yet, if you enter your rental confirmation number into our price tracker, we will watch your rental until the day you pick it up.
+After you have a reservation, ask AutoSlash to track your rate and we will watch your rental until the day you pick it up.
 You'll receive an email if we spot a better price so you can lock it in.
 Rest easy, because AutoSlash will always make sure you get the best rate.